-(MINISTER OF THE WORD)

-at by the Presbytery of on the day of in the year of o our Lord Stated Cl erk of Presbytery Moderator of Presbytery "Let a man so accoumysteries of God" (unt of us as of the ministers of (I Corinthians 4:1) Christ, and stewards of the "And no man taketh Aaron" (Hebrews 5 this honor unto himself, but he :4) e that is called of God, as was Definite work to which called: men of wisdom and office should be blameless in l discretion.
-By the holiness of aples of Christian faith." their walk and conversation Call issued by: (church, agency for specific ministry)
+Certificate of Ordination PRESBYTER having been approved by the e under the provisions of the Constitution of the RIAN CHURCH IN AMERICA the Presbytery, has been ordained, with prayer ands of the Presbytery, to the office of at (MINIST ning Elder TER OF THE WORD) y the Presbytery of on the day of in the year of our Lord Stated Clerk Et a man so account of us as of the ministers of Chr of Presbytery Moderator of Presbytery steries of God" (I Corinthians 4:1) and no man taketh this honor unto himself, but he that Definite work to on" (Hebrews 5:4) which called: ose who fill this office should be blameless in life a of wisdom and discretion.
+By the holiness of their should be examples of Christian faith." - Bo r walk and conversation Call issued by: